Trial to Evaluate Beta-Lactam Antimicrobial Therapy of Community Acquired Pneumonia in Children

 - HIV infection, primary immunodeficiency, anatomic or functional asplenia; receipt of a hematopoietic stem cell or solid organ transplant at any time; receipt of immunosuppressive therapy including chemotherapeutic agents, biologic agents, antimetabolites or radiation therapy during the past 12 months; or daily use of systemic corticosteroids for more than 7 consecutive days during the past 14 days 14.
 Any other condition that in the judgment of the investigator precludes participation because it could affect the safety of the subject 15.
 Current enrollment in another clinical trial of an investigational agent 16.
 Previous enrollment in this trial

-Data sourced from ClinicalTrials.gov (NCT02891915).
+Data sourced from ClinicalTrials.gov (NCT02891915) and the linked publication.
 Outcome figures and adverse-event rates are extracted automatically from the registry's posted results and are provided for clinician reference, not as a substitute for the primary publication.
+Informational only — not medical advice.